-- 1.1 Safeguarding and promoting the welfare of our students is the responsibility of all staff at the Windsor Forest Colleges Group.
-The best interests of the students must be paramount at all times. - 1.2 This document sets out the detailed procedures that staff should follow in the event of a safeguarding or child protection concern. - 1.3 It also provides key information, updates and definitions that staff are required to be aware of, and should be read in conjunction with the College's Safeguarding and Child Protection Policy (2021-22). - 1.4 Our Safeguarding procedures are underpinned by statutory duties placed upon us by the Department for Education, the police and other government agencies.
+- 1.1 Safeguarding and promoting the welfare of our students is the responsibility of all staff at The Windsor Forest Colleges Group1.
+This document sets out the detailed procedures that staff should follow in the event of a safeguarding or child protection concern. - 1.2 It provides key information, updates and definitions that staff are required to be aware of and should be read in conjunction with the College's Safeguarding and Child Protection Policy (2022-23). - 1.3 Our Safeguarding procedures are underpinned by statutory duties placed upon us by the Department for Education, the police and other government agencies.
 The two most important of these are:

-Keeping Children Safe in Education (September 2021) sets out specifically the duties of education providers to keep children safe
+Keeping Children Safe in Education (September 2021) sets out specifically the duties of education providers to keep children safe.2

 Part 1 of this guidance, 'Safeguarding Information for all staff' is a key summary.
-At the start of each academic year all staff will update their safeguarding and child protection training by reading this summary and confirming agreement and understanding of its content and the College's safeguarding procedures.
+Each academic year all staff will update their safeguarding and child protection training by reading this summary and confirming agreement and understanding of its content and the College's safeguarding procedures.

-Working Together to Safeguard Children (2018) sets out how organisations and individuals must work together (multi-agency work)- to safeguard and promote the welfare of children
+Working Together to Safeguard Children (2018) sets out how organisations and individuals must work together (multi-agency work)- to safeguard and promote the welfare of children.3

-- 1.5 The College Group and its safeguarding teams also work in line with the procedures produced by the safeguarding partnerships of the local authority areas in which our students live and in which the colleges are based - 1.6 These procedures will be subject to change in the event that actions and different arrangements for teaching and learning are required because of the Coronavirus pandemic.
+- 1.4 The College Group and its safeguarding teams also work in line with the procedures produced by the safeguarding partnerships of the local authority areas in which our students live and in which the colleges are based - 1.5 These procedures will be subject to change in the event that actions and different arrangements for teaching and learning are required because of the Coronavirus pandemic.
 Appendix III outlines the changes that may be required and how they will be implemented.